husseab/book-library/README.md

 ## Running the app

-This app requires a MySQL database.
+This API requires a MySQL database.
 Run

 ```
 $ npm i -S mysql2